Ortovox Merino Windbreaker Review

 Weight and Packability

-The Merino wind breaker feels much heavier than many other competitors when you first pick it up.
-But weigh and compare them all side-by-side, and this jacket tips the scales at only half-an-ounce more than the majority of the field.
+The Merino Windbreaker feels much heavier than many other competitors when you first pick it up.
+But weigh and compare them all side-by-side, and this jacket tips the scales at only half an ounce more than most other models.

 Fit and Functionality

-With so much thought put into material research and design, the Merino windbreaker has room for improvement when it comes to fit.
-We expected a classically tighter fitting, Euro-styled cut to this jacket.
-But the jacket has a very short torso, and with the snug elastic of the waistband, we found ourselves constantly adjusting to try and pull this jacket down over our waistline.
+A lot of thought was put into material research and design, but we feel the Merino Windbreaker has room for improvement when it comes to fit.
+We expected a classically tighter fitting, Euro-styled cut to this jacket, but it has a very short torso and a snug elastic waistband that we were constantly adjusting to try and pull down over our waistline.